Arrest of Abdolmalek Rigi: In the popular media

-Jazeera Satellite Channel announced that Rigi was arrested in Pakistan while Mostafa Mohammad-Najjar, interior minister, said: "Abdolmalek Rigi was arrested outside Iran while he was traveling somewhere and was transferred to Iran."
+Al Jazeera Satellite Channel announced that Rigi was arrested in Pakistan while Mostafa Mohammad-Najjar, interior minister, said: "Abdolmalek Rigi was arrested outside Iran while he was traveling somewhere and was transferred to Iran."
 He said to Press TV that Rigi was arrested Tuesday on a flight from Dubai to Kyrgyzstan.
 Also, Najjar claimed that the capture showed the supreme skill of Iran's Ministry of Intelligence.

 According to PBS, an informed source claimed Rigi was arrested by a Pakistani intelligence agency, while Moslehi announced that no other intelligence services helped in the arresting operation, and that Iranian intelligence forces had tracked his movements for five months and then arrested him.
 Pakistan declared it had co-operated with Iran in arresting Jundullah members but did not specifically mention Rigi.

 Al-Alam announced Rigi had been arrested along with three members of the Jundullah group.

 Al Arabiya television depicted this arrest as a serious blow for the Jundullah group.

 A website affiliated with Jundullah claimed that Rigi was arrested by was arrested by the intelligence services of the United States, Pakistan and Afghanistan, and then moved to Iran.
 This website further claimed that Iran was too weak to manage Rigi's arrest.